Logiqx/gps-details/docs/articles/9-garmin/README.md

 I'm often asked for GPS watch recommendations, so I've decided to create a resource focusing on Garmin products.
 It's a great time to be buying a GPS watch for watersports because there are some really great choices, whatever your budget.

 Prior to early 2023, reliable GPS / GNSS performance was only available from dedicated loggers, and smart watches were somewhat unreliable for measuring speeds.
-It's only since mid-2023 that this situation began to change, primarily due to latest GNSS chipsets and firmware.
+It's only since mid-2023 that this situation began to change, primarily due to the latest GNSS chipsets and firmware.

 This guide will not discuss any of the technicalities relating to GPS / GNSS accuracy.
 It will simply focus on watches that provide decent performance and good value for money.
 Budget will typically dictate suitable choices, but there are several factors to consider.